 - Move Python to Trash.

-- Open the Terminal app and type the following command line in the window: ~ alexa$ sudo rm -rf /Applications/Python\ 3.6/
+- Open the Terminal app and type the following command in the window: ~ [user name] sudo rm -rf /Applications/Python\ 3.6/

 - It will require you to enter your administrator password to confirm the deletion.

-Video Guide – How to Remove Python Using App Cleaner
+Video Guide – How to remove application using App Cleaner & Uninstaller

-- Launch App Cleaner.
+- Launch App Cleaner & Uninstaller.
 In the left section of the window, you will see all the apps installed on your Mac.

-- Find the Python among the apps.
-Please note that, by default, Python installs two executable items on Mac HD.
-They are named Python and IDLE.
-You need to select both of these items.
-In the right section, you can view the list of all the support files, that we were searching for manually in the first part of the article.
+- Selet Python in the left panel.
+In the right panel, you can view the list of all additional Python files, that we were searching for manually in the first part of the article.

-- Then all you need do to uninstall Python is to click the Remove button and confirm the deletion.
+- Then all you need to uninstall the Python application is to click Uninstall and confirm the deletion.

-- Also note, that App Cleaner moves deleted files to Trash, so don’t forget to empty the Trash folder.
+- Also note, that App Cleaner & Uninstaller moves deleted files to Trash, so don’t forget to empty the Trash folder.

 That’s all.
 We hope that it helped you to uninstall Python from your Mac computer and solve your uninstall issues.
 Let us know if you still have questions.